lush9516/Analytic_Projects/User Funnel Analysis/README.md

 # User Funnel Analysis
-This is a record of my analytical projects including user funnel analysis, COVID-19 trends analysis and analysis on the A/B testing results,etc.

 ## General Introduction
 This analysis is to evaluate the conversion rate for users in different stages and generate reasonable strategies to help the company increase the conversion rate and their revenue.